 A: We have entered in to a sub-advisory agreement with our Adviser, Main Street and MSC Adviser pursuant to which MSC Adviser acts as our investment sub-adviser to identify, evaluate, negotiate and structure prospective investments, make investment and portfolio management recommendations for approval by our Adviser, monitor our investment portfolio and provide certain ongoing administrative services to our Adviser.
 For more information regarding the Sub-Adviser, see "Investment Objective and Strategies - About Our Sub-Adviser."
 MSC Adviser is a registered investment adviser that is a wholly-owned subsidiary of Main Street, an internally managed BDC.
 Main Street Partners, is a wholly-owned subsidiary of Main Street that employs all of MSC Adviser's investment professionals, subject to the supervision of MSC Adviser.
-Our Sub-Adviser's management team includes a unique group of professionals with over 100 years of collective investment experience.
-The members of our Sub-Adviser's investment team have broad investment backgrounds, with prior experience at private investment funds, investment banks and other financial services companies.
+Our Sub-Adviser's management team includes a unique group of professionals with over 100 years of collective investment banks and other financial services companies.
 Main Street and its wholly-owned subsidiaries have developed a reputation in the market place as a responsible and efficient source of financing, which has created a stream of proprietary deal flow.
-As of December 31, 2013, Main Street had debt and equity investments in customized lower middle market securities and over-the-counter debt securities with an aggregate fair value of \$1.3 billion in 175 portfolio companies.
+As of December 31, 2013, Main Street had debt and equity investments in customized lower middle market securities and overthe-counter debt securities with an aggregate fair value of \$1.3 billion in 175 portfolio companies.
 We leverage the Sub-Adviser's expertise in analyzing, valuing, structuring, negotiating and closing transactions, which provides us with a competitive advantage in offering customized financing solutions to lower middle market companies and in executing investments in over-the-counter debt securities.
-Main Street Partners and our Sub-Adviser are based in Houston, Texas.
+Main Street, Main Street Partners and our Sub-Adviser are based in Houston, Texas.
 Main Street's common stock trades on the New York Stock Exchange under the ticker symbol "MAIN."